rvdvyver/spring-end-2-end/documents/exercise4.md

 # Exercise 4 - Service Layer

-## In the last exercise, we displayed our coffee store name, by populating the attribute directly in the controller.
-Let us now introduce a service layer and add some a models to represent our coffee stores.
-To wrap it up, we will use that service layer to populate our attributes.
+## In the last exercise, we displayed our coffee store name, by populating the model directly in the controller.
+## Let us now introduce a service layer and add some Coffee to display on our menu.

 1. Create a new package called model.
 2. In the model package, create a new Java Class called coffee.